 The decoding of the octant( layer, y,u,v) is a recursive function.
 Each octant is composed of 8 vertices associated with a flag (encoded_vertex_flag[i]) indicating whether the residual components values are encoded or all inferred to be zero.
 The component values are reconstructed by adding the residuals to the prediction of the components values.
-The prediction of the components values is computed using tri-cubic interpolation of the 8 neighboring vertices of layer-1.
+The prediction of the components values is computed using tri-linear interpolation of the 8 neighboring vertices of layer-1.

 Table 7: syntax elements for coding_octant().